jolbol1/shadcn-registry-starter/README.md

 ## **registry**

 This folder is not needed and is an implementation detail from the ShadCN docs.
 In an effor to not modify anything as much as possible, so that merging future changes is easier, I have left it out.

-## Unofficial

-This project is a collection of the neccesary files from the [shadcn/ui](https://ui.shadcn.com/) project.
-If there comes a time where official tooling is built, I will deprecrate this starter and recommend that one.